 - Without lawful reason.

-All contact that can be considered offensive or violent can be prosecuted as battery in Escondido.
+All contact that can be considered offensive or violent can be prosecuted as a battery in Escondido.
 However, you should be aware that you must actually make contact with another person to face a battery conviction, which sets battery charges apart from assault allegations.

 As with assault charges, the court system uses several different charges to prosecute battery.
 Depending upon your situation, you could be charged with: